yogisec/yogisec.github.io/content/posts/flare-on9-chal02/index.md

 ![decompiled1.png](images/decompiled1.png "decompiled1")

 If the number of turns is not 10 we enter into the else block.
-The first line in the else is an incrementor which further confirms that `DAT_00413298` is the variable tracking how many attempts have been made.
+The first line in the else is an incrementor which further confirms `DAT_00413298` is the variable tracking how many attempts have been made.
 Continuing to move through the code, the next statement is another comparison.
 This time two variables are checked.
 This seemed like this might be the block where the x and y values for the clicked pixel are compared.
 I continued to work through this block of code renaming things as I could.

 ![decompiled2.png](images/decompiled2.png "decompiled2")